guptaxyz/COL226-A3-Lexer/README.md

 # COL226-PL

 Hi !
 I'm Aditya, a junior in Computer Science Department at IIT Delhi.
-This repositry shall be including all the assignments along with my submissions, for the Programming Languages Course under Prof. Sanjiva Prasad in the Spring semester of 2024.
+This repositry shall be including the assignment-3 along with my submission, for the Programming Languages Course under Prof. Sanjiva Prasad in the Spring semester of 2024.

-Languages which have been covered - Prolog, OCaml
+Language which have been covered - OCaml